knightazura/ghost-sdk/Using-Ghost-as-a-NPM-module.md

-*This is still a work in progress, [with an active issue under development.](https://github.com/TryGhost/Ghost/issues/2078)*
+*This document is still a work in progress*

+There is a beta version of Ghost on NPM which can be installed via:

+`npm install ghost@0.4.2-rc1`

 ***